karthikeyalanka19/Item-demand-forecasting/README.md

 ### Stay tuned

-* The model will be deloyed via streamlit and heroku for better understanding with visualization and the link will be updated in this README file.
+* The model will be deployed via streamlit and heroku for better understanding with visualization and the link will be updated in this README file.